 H.R.
-3349 – Innovation Protection Act A bill to provide permanent funding for the United States Patent and Trademark Office, and for other purposes.
-(Rep. Conyers; introduced 10/28/2013; referred to the Committee on the Judiciary).
+1832 – Innovation Protection Act A bill to provide for the permanent funding of the United States Patent and Trademark Office, and for other purposes.
+(Rep. Conyers, D-MI; introduced 4/16/15).

 Documents:IPO Letter to Senator Feinstein in Support of the Patent Fee Integrity Act 03/12/2014